siri404-gh/sreeram.app_old/src/web/posts/ci/travis-ci-integration.md

 #### Sep 1, 2018 by Sreeram Padmanabhan

+## Summary

 ## Register
-Register at travis-ci.com and allow travis access to your repo.
+Register at travis-ci.com and grant travis access to your repo.

 ## Install
 Create a file called `.travis.yml` and add the following code.